-Human Rights Council calls for state programme to help homeless children
+Call for state programme for homeless children in Russia

 The Presidential Council for Civil Society and Human Rights (PCHR) has held a special meeting to discuss help for the homeless.